My name is Meagan Simoneaux, and my 4-month-old son Wyatt is on Elecare.

 He isn’t on this formula because we decided to be snobby and buy “the expensive” stuff.
 He is on this formula because he requires it to survive.
 My son Wyatt has a severe cow’s milk protein allergy.

 He was born three weeks early due to a condition I had during pregnancy called preeclampsia.
 He was a medical induction.
 Before we go down the “breast is best” road, let me stop you right there.
 He was physically unable to latch.
-It was labeled as a “poor latch, weak suck, made worse by bilateral buckle ties.”
+It was labeled as a “poor latch, weak suck, made worse by bilateral buccal ties.”
 He was barely able to latch onto a bottle, and feedings were insanely stressful and difficult.
 Even though I had two other children at home, I was determined to give him breast milk, so I began exclusively pumping.

 No amount of dairy/food elimination from my diet could bring him comfort.
 My milk, the “very best thing” for him even caused him gut wrenching pain.
 He screamed 24 hours a day for the first four weeks of his sweet little life.
 His stools were loose and watery at best.
 They were filled with blood and mucous and clearly painful to pass.
 Breast feeding was NOT an option for us.